Jake-Hero/thesis-project-manager/README.md

 This project was picked up later on by the Golden Key Integrated School of St. Joseph, when Justine & RV entered the internship for them.

+### Tech Stacks
+* PHP Vanilla was used for back-end.
+* Javascript jQuery was used to handle dynamic changes in the front-end.
+* Bootstrap Framework was used to aid on designing the front-end.
+* The database is done via MySQL (PhpMyAdmin)

 #### The project was last updated on 2023.